 - Town hall meetings (NB) open to the entire campus community;

-- Group training sessions and additional individual department trainings provided by the Office of Scheduling and Space Management (NB) to school and department staff and faculty;
+- Group training sessions and additional individual department trainings provided by the Office of Academic Scheduling and Instructional Space (NB) to school and department staff and faculty;

-- Regular announcements, updates, and requests for information provided by the Office of Scheduling and Space Management through the Course Scheduling–NB Sakai site to New Brunswick faculty and staff directly involved with the current course scheduling process;
+- Regular announcements, updates, and requests for information provided by the Office of Academic Scheduling and Instructional Space through the Course Scheduling–NB Sakai site to New Brunswick faculty and staff directly involved with the current course scheduling process;

 - A scheduling working group made up of a cross-section of faculty and staff, ongoing periodic meetings on scheduling-related topics, including system/process changes;

 - School leadership meetings with the chairs and senior leadership from the School of Arts and Sciences, the School of Environmental and Biological Sciences, the School of Engineering, Rutgers Business School, the Graduate School of Education, and the School of Management and Labor Relations;

 - Departmental meetings with departments in the respective schools;

 - SAS administrative staff meeting—presentation by Academic Scheduling and Instructional Space leadership on the new system and processes;